 Hydra’s port is widely regarded as being the most beautiful in all of Greece.
 Spend some time navigating your way through the labyrinth-like network of Hydra’s narrow cobbled streets.
 Next, step inside the charming artisan workshops and boutique stores tucked away down secret passageways.

-Boats depart from Piraeus to Hydra from as early as 6.30 am.
+It is easy to get from Athens to Hydra.
+Boats depart from Piraeus as early as 6.30 am.
 It is possible to get an early boat, spend a day on the island, and get back to Athens for supper if you want to avoid paying for a hotel.

 - Follow the coastal walking paths to the fishing villages of Kamini and Vlychos